 Receiving a Summons means that your home is officially in the foreclosure stage within court.
 This means that a lis pendens has been filed on your property, informing the public of the ongoing foreclosure.

 If the Summons and Complaint were personally handed or delivered to you, then you may only have twenty (20) days to answer the Complaint.
-If you received the Summons and Complaint by some other method (mail, another person accepted it for you), then you may only have thirty (30) days to answer.
+If you received the Summons and Complaint by some other method (mail, another person accepted it for you), then you will have at least thirty (30) days to answer*.
 You should seek legal advice when you receive it.
 You may have legal defenses to the foreclosure action.
+Homeowners will have up to 30 days after their first scheduled mandatory settlement conference, requiring their appearance, to answer the foreclosure complaint.

 It is important to know which court you are required to appear in during the foreclosure action and where to ﬁle a timely Answer to the Complaint.